dmeoli/PESAD/README.md

 ## Prerequisites

-To run the expert system you must download [SWI-Prolog](https://www.swi-prolog.org/Download.html) for your operating system.
+To run the expert system you have to download [SWI-Prolog](https://www.swi-prolog.org/Download.html) for your operating system.

 ## Running the expert system